-At retirement, he was honored with the title of Professor Emeritus of urology, microbiology and immunology at Tulane (1967–1997).
-He was recruited to the Tulane faculty in 1967 with a fulltime joint appointment in Urology, Microbiology and Immunology by the late professors/chairmen, Jorgen U Schlegel, Morris F Shaffer and Oscar Creech, Dean.
-In a departmental publication in 1997, it was revealed that Dr. Domingue was a model and exemplary teacher, having mentored pre-doctoral, doctoral dissertation, and post-doctoral fellows and students.
-He has taught approximately 4,400 medical students, 200 graduate students, 300 urology residents, and mentored 26 post-doctoral fellows.
+At retirement, he was honored with the title of Professor Emeritus of Urology, Microbiology, and Immunology at Tulane (1967–1997).
+He was recruited to the Tulane faculty in 1967 with a full-time joint appointment in urology, microbiology, and immunology by the late professors/chairs, Jorgen U Schlegel, Morris F Shaffer, and Oscar Creech, Dean.
+In a departmental publication in 1997, it was revealed that Dr. Domingue was a model and exemplary teacher, having mentored doctoral students and postdoctoral fellows and students.
+Specifically, he has taught approximately 4,400 medical students, 200 graduate students, 300 urology residents, and mentored 26 postdoctoral fellows.
 He is a doctor of basic medical sciences, PhD, Tulane, and undergraduate Bachelor of Science in bacteriology with minors in chemistry and French, SLI.
-He was a postdoctoral research fellow in medical microbiology, immunology and infectious diseases, State University of New York-Buffalo and The Children’s Hospital, mentored by the late eminent bacteriologist-immunologist, Prof. Erwin Neter.
-He has authored over 160 peer reviewed publications (journal articles, abstracts, monographs, book, book chapters) Prior to Tulane, he served on the faculty of St. Louis University (School of Medicine); was a lecturer at Washington University (school of dentistry) and director of clinical microbiology in St. Louis City Hospital (Snodgrass Laboratory of Pathology and Bacteriology), St. Louis, Missouri.
+He was a postdoctoral research fellow in medical microbiology, immunology, and infectious diseases, State University of New York-Buffalo and The Children’s Hospital, mentored by the late eminent bacteriologist-immunologist, Prof. Erwin Neter.
+He has authored over 160 peer-reviewed publications (journal articles, abstracts, monographs, book, book chapters).
+Prior to Tulane, he served on the faculty of St. Louis University (School of Medicine), was a lecturer at Washington University (School of Dentistry), and Director of Clinical Microbiology in St. Louis City Hospital (Snodgrass Laboratory of Pathology and Bacteriology), St. Louis, Missouri.

-Over the course of his forty year career, Dr. Domingue had an enviable grant funding record from the National Institutes of Health, Veterans Administration, The Hume Research Fund (Tulane Urology), and a variety of national and international research foundations; served on grant review committees of these agencies as well as consultant to various journal review boards.
-He also served as clinical microbiology and research consultant to hospital clinical laboratories, infection control committees and to industry.
-He enjoys international recognition as an authority on the basic biology and medical significance of atypical bacterial organisms (cell wall-defective) and is considered a pioneer and an expert on the role of these unusual bacteria in the persistence and expression of kidney and urological infectious diseases.
-He was an invited distinguished visiting professor and lecturer in many of the most prestigious universities and research institutes in North America, western Europe, Australia and Asia.
+Over the course of his forty-year career, Dr. Domingue had an enviable grant-funding record from the National Institutes of Health, Veterans Administration, The Hume Research Fund (Tulane Urology), and a variety of national and international research foundations.
+He served on grant review committees of these agencies and was a consultant to various journal review boards.
+He also served as clinical microbiology and research consultant to hospital clinical laboratories, infection control committees, and to industries.
+He has enjoyed international recognition as an authority on the basic biology and medical significance of atypical bacterial organisms (cell wall-defective) and is considered an expert pioneer on the role of these unusual bacteria in the persistence and expression of kidney and urological infectious diseases.
+He was a distinguished visiting professor and lecturer in many of the most prestigious universities and research institutes in North America, Western Europe, Australia, and Asia.
 Among his most coveted honors, Prof.Domingue was named a Fellow of the American Academy for Microbiology (1973) and a Fellow of the Infectious Diseases Society of America (1975).
 In 1995, he was knighted and received the prestigious Palmes Académiques Medal (Chevalier, Sir) from the country of France.